-Brunch isn’t anything new but recently the surge in patrons looking for the hottest brunch spot would make you think differently.
-Problem is, there are so many places offering brunch, it can be difficult to stand out in the crowd but with the right offerings, the right pricing, the right food and the right music, brunch at your bar or restaurant can be a huge success.
+Brunch isn’t anything new, but recently the surge in patrons looking for the hottest brunch spot would make you think differently.
+Problem is, there are so many places offering brunch, it can be difficult to stand out in the crowd.
+But with the right offerings, proper pricing, the fitting food and perfecting your restaurant's background music, brunch at your bar or restaurant can be a huge success!

-Here, we outline why brunch, and deliver 6 tips to knock your brunch out of the park.
+Here, we outline why brunch is a worthwhile effort, and deliver 6 tips to knock your brunch out of the park!

-Though Americans weren’t credited with inventing brunch, in some ways it’s become the national pastime.
-In recent years, brunch was a favorite of yoga pant-wearing, champagne-sipping women but now the meal has become more universal, and everyone from senior citizens to college kids seek out the best spots for brunch.
+Though Americans weren’t credited with inventing brunch, in some ways it’s become a national pastime of sorts.
+In recent years, brunch was a favorite of a select few, but now the meal has become much more universal.
+Everyone from senior citizens to college kids are seeking out the best spots for brunch.

-This provides an incredible business opportunity for you—the bar or restaurant owner!
+This provides an incredible business opportunity for you as a bar or restaurant owner.
 Offering brunch is one of the best ways to boost sales and gain new customers.
-And with brunch as popular as it is and increasing in popularity, it’s a great addition to your overall business strategy.
+And with brunch now as popular as it is, it’s a great addition to your overall business strategy.

 With its increasing popularity, brunch is no longer just for Sundays.
 Expanding brunch hours and days will appeal to a wider demographic.
 Whether it's adding later hours, or making your brunches a weekend-long offering, doing this will increase the likelihood of patrons visiting your restaurant or bar.